fix

 dread

-Software Secured provides the following recommendations for fix timelines based on the overall severity:
+Software Secured provides the following recommendations for fixing timelines based on the overall severity:

 Let’s try applying the above scoring to the example described above, comparing a Stored XSS requiring admin privileges to an Unauthenticated RCE elevating privileges to root.